MHickey2/Wannabe-Healthy/TESTING.md

 5. I can edit a Blog or Recipe that I have submitted to the site.

 **As a logged in User, they have access to an edit button below their blog in the blog sections, this allows them to update the details of the blog in the edit_post page.
 When this form is submitted they will be redirected to the home page and the changes will be applied.
 There is also an edit button below their submitted recipes, and this will allow them to access the edit_recipe page.
-When this form is submitted they will be redirected to the recipes page and the changes will be applied.**
+When this form is submitted they will be redirected to the recipes page and the changes will be applied.
+If the user is logged in and has published a post/recipe they can also acces the edit button on the post_detail and recipe_detail page.**

 6. I can delete a Recipe or Blog that I have submitted to the site.

 **As a logged in User, they have access to an delete button below their blog in the blog section, this allows them to delete their blog in the delete_post page.
 When this form is submitted, their blog will be deleted..
 There is also an delete button below their submitted recipes, and this will allow them to delete their recipe.
-When this form is submitted they will be redirected to the recipes page and the recipe will be deleted.**
+When this form is submitted they will be redirected to the recipes page and the recipe will be deleted.
+If the user is logged in and has published a post/recipe they can also acces the delete button on the post_detail and recipe_detail page.**
 <br>

 #### As a Superuser/Admin I want to...